Gabasync: Controlled studies

-Preliminary evidence that a regimen combining hydroxyzine, flumazenil and gabapentin - i.e. the active pharmacological components of Gabasync - can help decrease methamphetamine cravings and use was first published in October 2007 following a relatively small, open-label trial by Dr. Harold C. Urschel.
-The study, funded by Hythiam, was published in the Mayo Clinic Proceedings, a peer reviewed medical journal.
+Preliminary evidence that a regimen combining hydroxyzine, flumazenil, and gabapentin (the active pharmacological components of Gabasync) can help decrease methamphetamine cravings and use was first published in October 2007 following a relatively small, open-label trial by Dr. Harold C. Urschel.
+The study, funded by Hythiam, was published in the Mayo Clinic Proceedings, a peer-reviewed medical journal.

 60 Minutes reported that Dr. Urschel's addiction clinic sold the Gabasync treatment.
 However Urschel denied this was a conflict of interest.

 Dr. Urschel has also completed a double-blind, placebo controlled study of Gabasync's active ingredients, where 68 patients were randomized to active and 67 patients to placebo treatment for 30 days.
 The study reported a decrease in both cravings and methamphetamine use following the initial treatment and throughout the 30 days treatment period.

 The effects of the flumazenil/gabapentin combination in the treatment of alcohol dependence are less clear.
 In a randomized, placebo-controlled trial alcohol-dependent subjects taking flumazenil/gabapentin had more abstinent days and time to first heavy drinking if they had high alcohol withdrawal symptoms prior to treatment, whereas the patients with low withdrawal symptoms actually did worse with active treatment.